 When the vertebrae in the upper back get injured, disc herniation can occur, this causes pain and numbness and pain between the shoulders.
 Numbness may be preceded by tingling or a dull ache.

 Various investigations and tests are used to diagnose the cause of numbness of the shoulder blade.
 An X-ray of the spine and a nerve conduction test helps determine whether the numbness is due to herniation of the disc.
+Blood tests and ECG are done in case of a heart attack.

 What Causes Numbness Under Shoulder Blade?